complexphoton/MESTI.m/examples/1d_fabry_perot/fabry_perot.md

 Example of a dielectric slab (also called a Fabry-Perot etalon) using SCSA

 Use MESTI2S() to compute

 1.The field profile of the system and showing the field propagation

 2.The wavelength-dependent reflectance spectrum from Fabry-Perot etalon and the conservation of energy (T + R = 1)

-3.Discretization error with respect to the resolution
+3.The convergence of the numerical results with respect to resolution

 # System parameters